vras-robotour/deploy/README.md

     └── ...
 ```

 - `build` - contains the Singularity definition files for building the container and the apt file with the dependencies.
-If you want to add new dependencies, you have to add them to the apt file.
+If you want to add new dependencies, you have to add them to the `packages.apt` or `packages.pip` file.
 - `commands` - contains the scripts that are used in the container.
 The scripts are used to build the workspace, start the IDEs, and source the workspace.
 - `images` - contains the built or downloaded Singularity images.
 - `logs` - contains the logs from building the container.